fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 }
 ```

+The problem with merge sort is that it requires extra space for the two halves.
+This can be avoided by using an in-place merge sort, which is a bit more complex.

 #### Quick Sort

 Quick sort is a divide-and-conquer algorithm.
 It picks an element as a pivot and partitions the given array around the picked pivot.
 The objective here is to make sure that all the elements in the left array of the pivot element is less than the pivot element, and all the elements in the right array of the pivot element are greater than the pivot element.
 Essentially, the pivot element is placed in its correct position.